dragonstorm0/Aayush.github.io/README.md

 # Important Note:
     The animation on scroll function that i added that can be founfd in particle/dist folder is not properly working on github publish for some unknown reason the github publish is not accepting the js, will sort this as soon as possible.

+#### for some unobvious reason the contact form input fields do not get resety out when submitted.
+     suggest some help if you have the knowledge

 ## For full website with AOS working please visit